colinmarsh19/dndassistant/README.md

 * `$delete_quote #` will delete the specified index of an encouraging quote

-* `$responding True` will enable the bot to send encouraging messages when users send texts containing sad words
+* `$responding <True/False>` will enable or disable the bot to send encouraging messages when users send texts containing sad words

-* `$responding False` will disable the bot from sending encouraging messages